blinken/amz_sp_api/lib/notifications-api-model/docs/NotificationsApi.md

 body = AmzSpApi::NotificationsApiModel::CreateSubscriptionRequest.new # CreateSubscriptionRequest |

-notification_type = "notification_type_example" # String | The type of notification.
+notification_type = 'notification_type_example' # String | The type of notification.
 For more information about notification types, see [the Notifications API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md).

 begin